Table of Contents

 Neodymium magnets transmit magnetic fields that attract ferrous metal items from a great distance.

-The rare earth magnets are used for many things, by many people including magicians in some magic tricks.
+The rare earth magnets are used for many things, by many people including magicians with some magic tricks.
 They can attract ferrous metal even through a human finger.

 They were created in the 1980’s and were used to help develop things like speakers, motors and power tools ultimately allowing the manufacturers to create much smaller products.